paquettm/paquettm/Internship_logging.md

 10. what you learned.

 Hopefully, those events and this reflection will provide insight and indications of required/desirable future development (the desired outcome).
+## Example

+A sample entry in a reflection log could be as follows:

+2023-05-29, at the Office, in an all-day pair programming session with Johnny Appleseed, we implemented Google Single Sign On for our MockTube Web application.
+We both used our knowledge of JavaScript OOP to integrate the Google JavaScript library into our application.
+During the session, I learned how to write functions with default parameters.
+My knowledge of callback structure in JS needs work.
+Moreover, I will have to get used to pair programming as it will be my responsibility to onboard new hires a year from now.

 ## Deadline